lean-mind/sustainable-coding-training-course/template-engine-kata/README.md

 One of the more interesting aspects of this kata are the edge cases.
 This is going to be an open source library, potentially used for a wide variety of problems.
 We can't anticipate all the possible scenarios, so it's important to handle all cases.
-Please consider de cases of nulls, empties, variables not found in the dictionary, variables not used int the dictionary...
+Please consider cases of nulls, empties, variables not found in the dictionary, variables not used in the dictionary...
 Consider the case of empty string as a key in the dictionary, and the case of values that are not convertible to string (not serializable)...
 How would you design the library in a way that is resilient, intuitive, and comfortable to use?